MiguelAmaro/fc/README.md

+This is my attempt at writing a flightcontroller mostly from scratch.

 # Resources
+* System Architecture
 	* Embedded Systems/The Definitive Guide to ARM® Cortex®-M0 and Cortex-M0+ Processors, Second Edition by Joseph Yiu Start at pg.
 65
+* ...
+*